ubuntu-mate/mate-hud/README.md

   * **[ DONE ]** Replace `xprop` with Python implementation.
   * Replace `dmenu` with [rofi](https://davedavenport.github.io/rofi/)
     * Automatically theme `rofi` based on the currently selected theme.

-## Known Issues

-Only compatible with `topmenu-gtk-module` if `unity-gtk-module` is referenced before it.

-    GTK_MODULES="canberra-gtk-module:unity-gtk-module:topmenu-gtk-module"